JAlcocerT/JAlcocerT/content/blog/tinker-dron-fpv.md

 https://youtube.com/shorts/btdBPai3ppU?si=yN8nHFoL9bB1BybA

+---

 ## Conclusions

-If you like mechanics, 3d printing and RC.
+If you like mechanics, 3d printing and RC: this could be a hobby for you.

 Have a look to: